 Distance from Cairns 1684 KM

 If you are visiting Brisbanefor the first time.
-Or simply looking to spend a few days in the city before kicking off your road trip, you will find plenty to do.
+Or simply looking to spend a few days in the city before kicking off your road trip, you will find plenty of fun things to do.

 Brisbane is a laid back city that is fairly easy to get around, with public transport getting you between the major attractions.